Havcker243/cleanskys/README.md

 # Application
-To access the application please open the weather-extension folder Thank you
+To access the application please open the weather-extension-frontend folder Thank you